 The course is offered as an opportunity for physicians and nurse practitioners to practice methadone prescribing skills in an environment that imitates real-life situations, without any risk to real patients.

 Conduct a comprehensive assessment of a patient for the suitability of OAT, including diagnosis for moderate-severe opioid use disorder.

 Initiate patient's treatment with methadone or buprenorphine-naloxone per clinical guideline

 Titrate methadone and buprenorphine-naloxone to a stable dose based on assessment of patient

-Manage methadone treatment based on patient clinical stability during maintenance phase including: take-home doses, missed doses, and relapse events, in a manner that is safe for patient and the community
+Manage OAT based on patient clinical stability during maintenance phase including: take-home doses, missed doses, and relapse events, in a manner that is safe for patient and the community

 The simulation learning comprises cases of patients; each includes simulated appointments in different points of time in their treatment.
 Each learner will have the opportunity to actively participate in three sessions of simulation and observe six other sessions, followed by debrief.
 The debriefs of the sessions will be led by facilitators and include trainees, peers and simulators.

 This activity is an Accredited Simulation Activity (Section 3) as defined by the Maintenance of Certification Program of The Royal College of Physicians & Surgeons of Canada, and approved by the University of Toronto.